The sign for Sivells Pub in the Glasgow Studen Union

 Watercolor Landscape of an unknown location.
 It is signed (unusual for Bob) and has 1907 painted into the left hand corner.
 Bob was 19 in 1907.

-Left: Portrait of Sir George Pirie
+Portrait of Sir George Pirie,

-for the Sivell's Pub murals, shows more detail & finish than the mural.
+possibly a study (or a sales pitch?) for the Sivell's Pub murals, shows more detail & finish than the mural.
 Benno Scholtz mentions Bob's concern that murals might not be valued & protected, so he made paintings of key portions of his scenes.
 The actual murals are on all four walls of a large room.

 It is great to know that the Aberdeen student union murals have been retained over the years, and sufficiently valued to be cleaned and restored.
 They seem to be appreciated still: although the student union has recently sold this downtown property, it seems the murals are to be protected due to the historic interest.